grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "What is going wrong?" she shouted at Gregory.
 Her eyes scanned rapidly across the instruments.
 "Trim!"
 She started spinning open valves on the tank control panel, trying desperately to get more air into the bow and level the boat.
 Gregory's arms were bulging with tensed muscles as his hands gripped the dive-plane control wheel, battling to angle the bow upwards.

-A hazard light lit on the tank status panel accompanied by a foul buzzer.
+A hazard light lit on the tank status panel accompanied by a painful buzzer.
 "Hemi!"
 Percy shouted down through the hatch.
 "The forward tanks didn't blow!"

 "The valve is wide open, Sylvia," Hemi said, looking at the indicator etched on the nut to double-check his work.
 "The ramming must have pinched shut the high-pressure pipes to the forward ballast tanks."